-Chanelle Albert is an independent singer-songwriter, composer, and multi-instrumentalist based out of Sudbury, Ontario, Canada.
-Her style takes root from a variety of genres including folk, rock'n'roll, and the blues, and her craft is greatly influenced by artists such as The Beatles, Leonard Cohen, Janis Joplin, Bruce Springsteen, Patti Smith, Nick Cave and Emerson, Lake & Palmer.
+Chanelle Albert is an independent singer-songwriter, composer, and multi-instrumentalist located in Sudbury, Ontario, Canada.
+Her style takes root from a variety of genres including folk, rock'n'roll, and the blues, and is greatly influenced by artists such as The Beatles, Leonard Cohen, Janis Joplin, Bruce Springsteen, Patti Smith, Nick Cave, and Emerson Lake & Palmer.

 Chanelle began to write music and poetry in 2012 at the age of 15.
-Beginning her career as an independent artist, her first gig was held at the Village Pub and Eatery in Burk's Falls, ON, on February 21, 2014.
-She has since performed hundreds of shows at numerous venues and Festivals, including bars, clubs, coffee houses, auditoriums, gymnasiums, sport arenas, parks, parking lots, barns, open fields, and radio and television stations from communities across Ontario.
-Furthermore, she has shared her beautiful voice in supporting several community functions, and charitable events such as the Relay for Life, No One Eats Alone/Crusing for Organ Donors fundraiser, OuiCare, Boozefighters MC/Ride for a Friend poker run, Christmas telethon events, Remembrance Day ceremonies, and the Canadian citizenship ceremonies.
+Beginning her career as an independent artist, her first gig was held at the Village Pub & Eatery in Burk's Falls, ON, on February 21, 2014.
+She has since performed hundreds of shows at numerous venues and festivals, including bars, clubs, coffee houses, auditoriums, gymnasiums, sport arenas, parks, parking lots, barns, open fields, and radio and television stations from communities across Ontario.
+Furthermore, she has shared her beautiful voice in supporting several community functions, and charitable events such as the Relay for Life, No One Eats Alone/Cruising for Organ Donors fundraiser, OuiCare, Boozefighters MC/Ride for a Friend poker run, Christmas telethon events, Remembrance Day ceremonies, and the Canadian citizenship ceremonies.

 In 2015, Chanelle released her debut album, How Beautiful We Are, which earned her two national award nominations in 2016, including the Toronto Independent Music Awards in the category of "Best Folk or Roots", and the Canadian Folk Music Awards in the category of "Young Performer of the Year".
 That spring, her raw live video “Stranger” was a Top Ten Northern Ontario entry in CBC’s Searchlight contest.